Skip to content

 How To Do WordPress SEO The Right Way

-It’s hard to believe WordPress has been around for more than fifteen years now, but it’s slowly risen from a small open-source project to the most ubiquitous platform on the web, powering about a third of all new sites.
+It’s hard to believe WordPress has been around since 2003, the year I graduated with my degree in multimedia computing and back when I was still using Dreamweaver – but it’s slowly risen from a small open-source project to the most ubiquitous platform on the web, powering about a third of all new sites.
 If you want to show up on the first page, you need to learn how to do WordPress SEO the right way.

 Is WordPress good for SEO?

-A lot of people ask, “is WordPress good for SEO”?
+A lot of people ask, “Is WordPress good for SEO”?
 If you search on the topic, the general answer you get is yes.
-But WordPress in itself doesn’t do anything to help SEO: it’s all down to correct configuration and technical know-how.
+But WordPress itself doesn’t do anything to help with SEO: it’s all down to proper configuration and technical know-how.

-A well-engineered and well-structured WordPress website can do wonders for a good SEO strategy.
-On the other hand, a poorly built site with little regard for design, speed or content won’t perform just because it’s WordPress.
+A well-engineered, well-structured WordPress website can do wonders for a strong SEO strategy.
+On the other hand, a poorly built site with little regard for design, speed, or content won’t perform just because it’s WordPress.

-So if you’re asking how I can make my WordPress website more SEO friendly?
-Then I’m going to share my step-by-step guide to WordPress SEO.
+So, if you’re asking how I can make my WordPress website more SEO friendly?
+Then I’ll share my step-by-step guide to WordPress SEO.

 Which WordPress SEO Plugin Should I Use?

-It’s another common myth that installing a WordPress plugin will help your SEO.
-SEO plugins have a set of handy tools and act as a good monitor, but unless you know how to use them properly, the tool by itself won’t help your website.
+Another common myth is that installing a WordPress plugin will improve your SEO.
+SEO plugins offer a set of handy tools and serve as a good monitor, but unless you know how to use them properly, the tools by themselves won’t help your website.

 In this article, I am using RankMath for images, but you should be able to get the gist and use either.
 Ok.
-So we have a WordPress Website needing SEO, and we have SEO plugins such as Rankmath, All in One SEO or Yoast SEO plugin.
+We have a WordPress website that needs SEO, and we use SEO plugins such as RankMath, All in One SEO, or Yoast SEO.
 So let’s get started.

 WordPress SEO Step 1.
 Audit Your Website.

-The whole point of SEO is to drive more clicks to your website, build domain authority and, trust and rank.
-So a great place to start is to scan your site for errors and speed.
+The whole point of SEO is to drive more clicks to your website, build domain authority, and trust and rank.
+So a great place to start is to scan your site for errors and to improve its speed.
 We already know speed is a ranking factor.
-Page experience is also a new ranking factor from Google.

 It’s also pretty pointless adding and optimising content if your WordPress website is slow and full of errors, so this is the best place to start.

 Using a few tools like Google Page Speed Insights and SEMRush Site Audit (free for one individual project), give your site an audit.
-We also offer this as a free service from our paid SEMRush account, so if you want a quick overview, fill in the box below, and you will get an audit by email.
+We also offer this as a free service from our paid SEMRush account.
+If you want a quick overview, drop us a line and we’ll email you an audit.

 Website Page Speed.

 I won’t go into every issue about speed here, but check out this article on why your website speed matters.
 But I will say the biggest issue is often image size.
-Depending on your commitment and the size of your site, you may need to install an image optimisation plugin like Smush, but if you have the resource to recreate your images, I will attempt to do so, keeping smaller images at under 100k and larger ones under 150 if you can.
+Depending on your commitment and the size of your site, you may need to install an image optimisation plugin, such as Smush.
+If you have the resources to recreate your images, I will attempt to do so, keeping smaller images under 100k and larger ones under 150 if you can.

 Remove irrelevant plugins from your site.
 How much code is your website generating?
-This can really make a difference in speed.
-If you want to check this out, in the Chrome web browser, right-click on your website page and select ‘view source’ and see how much code is on the page.
+This can really improve speed.
+If you want to check this out, in the Chrome web browser, right-click on your website page, select ‘view source’, and see how much code is on the page.
 This website is pretty lightweight.
 If your page is relatively small and still generates several thousand lines of code, you know there’s a problem.

 Mobile Friendliness

-It’s 2023.
-Mobile traffic surpassed desktops ten years ago.
+It’s 2026.
+Mobile traffic surpassed desktop traffic 12 years ago.
 So if your site isn’t responsive, you really need to get a new one.
 I’m not going to mince my words here.
-Google search console will also tell you if your text is too small, content is too wide for your mobile screen, or tap targets are too close together.
+Google Search Console will also tell you if your text is too small, the content is too wide for your mobile screen, or tap targets are too close together.

-I will file this under ‘speed’ because out-of-date PHP can affect your overall website performance.
+I will file this under ‘speed’ because outdated PHP can affect your website’s overall performance.
 PHP is a web programming language, and it’s what WordPress is written in.
 If your PHP version is outdated, the WordPress Dashboard will politely inform you.
 You must update this in your hosting account; it can’t be done from within WordPress.
 If in doubt, contact your hosts and make a backup.
-WordPress doesn’t support PHP below version 5.6 now.
+WordPress no longer supports PHP version 5.6 or lower.
 PHP 8 is twice as fast, and it has been available for years.
 So there’s no excuse.
+As of the time this blog post was updated, version 8.2 or 8.3 is recommended.

 Website Technical SEO Errors

-If your website isn’t secure, then it may be blacklisted, or at the very least, show the ‘This site is not secure’ in Google search results.
+If your website isn’t secure, it may be blacklisted or, at the very least, show the ‘This site is not secure’ message in Google search results.
 You really don’t want that to happen.
 Your rankings will tank.

-Any decent web host will offer free SSL Or Let’s Encrypt.
+Any decent web host will offer free SSL or Let’s Encrypt.
 You shouldn’t have to pay for it.
-We include it as part of our hosting packages, and if you read this post and want better hosting, then we can migrate you for free and give you three months of free hosting on our awesome WordPress servers if you quote his article!
-If you have crappy shared hosting, your website will be slow too.
+We include it in our hosting packages.
+If you read this post and want better hosting, we can migrate you for free and give you three months of free hosting on our awesome WordPress servers if you quote this article!
+If you have crappy shared hosting, your website will be slow, too.
 All the more reason to give us a call!

 Now.
-Let us get onward to the good stuff.
+Let us get on to the good stuff.

 WordPress SEO Step 2: Check Your WordPress Settings

 In “settings > general”, you can set a tagline.
-If the site says “just another WordPress website”, this will show up in Google search results, and this looks just awful!
+If the site says “just another WordPress website,” it shows up in Google search results and looks awful!

 Next, in “settings > Permalinks”, make sure your URLs are set to pretty.
-What I mean by this is by default, WordPress sites will just use numbers of the post ID, which looks like www.example.com/?p=123.
+What I mean is that, by default, WordPress sites use the post ID as the query parameter, which looks like www.example.com/?p=123.
 This is terrible for SEO: a word of warning.
 Changing your permalink Structure can harm your site if it ranks highly.
-That said, if it’s ranking well, it’s doubtful you have a poor URL structure, so now might be the time to make sure its right before carrying on.
+That said, if it’s ranking well, it’s doubtful you have a poor URL structure, so now might be the time to make sure it’s right before carrying on.

 www or non-www?